Latest update: April 12, 2020

 The coronavirus virus outbreak has a significant impact on businesses around the world.
-Some dive industry players believed there was unjustified panic, and ‘staying positive’ would get us through this.
-We’re way past that.
+Early on, some dive industry players believed there was unjustified panic, and ‘staying positive’ would get us through this.
+We’re way past that phase of hiding our head in the sand.
 The consequences are real – especially on the travel industry on which a big part of the dive industry depends.

-Were you active in the dive industry in the weeks and months following September 2001?
-What lessons have we learned?
+Were you active in the scuba diving industry in the weeks and months following September 2001?
+What lessons did we learn?

 What should we expect from the current coronavirus crisis?
 What impact will it have on dive resorts, charters, liveaboards, and local dive shops?
 What should you do to face the music and be ready for the aftermath?

 Just as we saw after 9/11 in 2001, the coronavirus is giving us a recession and a fear of flying.

 Recessions always have a more significant impact on luxury items and activities, like scuba diving.
 And the fear of flying is making things worse for scuba diving businesses since most scuba diving activities and spendings are linked to traveling to destinations mostly around the equator.

 But there’s a 3rd punch in this case: contagion.